18F/join.tts.gsa.gov/pages/positions/visual-designer.md

 Within each category, veterans will receive selection priority over non-veterans if supported by appropriate documentation.

 ## Qualifications

-All applications will be reviewed by a panel of subject matter experts against a scoring rubric created for this role.
-In order to properly be able to evaluate your previous experience, we recommend being as detailed as possible in your resume and following our general guidance on creating federal style resume.

 To qualify for this role, you must have one year of specialized experience equivalent to the GS-{{ page.gs_level | minus: 1 }} in the Federal service.
 Specialized experience is: